What is Bias Lighting and Why Do I Need It?

-Bias lighting is backlighting behind a TV or computer screen and is used to reduce the strain on your eyes.
-If your eyes have ever felt tired after staring at a bright TV, computer, or cellphone screen, it’s because you have literally exhausted them.
-Staring at a bright screen while you’re in a dark or dimly lit room can have a major impact on how your eyes operate and how your muscles are used.
+Bias lighting is backlighting with LEDs behind a TV or computer monitor.
+It has become popular in recent years to add LEDs behind TV screens and computer monitors.
+While it does add a nice ambiance, the lighting also serves a major purpose: to reduce eye strain and fatigue.
+When you stare at a bright screen while you’re in a dark or dimly lit room, it can have a major impact on how your eyes operate and how your muscles are used.

-Although any light will help alleviate the strain on your eyes while looking at a screen, there is a right and wrong type and location for the light to have the best effect.
-As mentioned earlier, bias lighting is placed behind your screen to establish a brighter field of view so that your eyes aren’t constantly trying to find a balance between light and dark.
-Bias lighting illuminates a room without creating glare or reflections on your screen, shining directly in your eyes, or affecting how you see contrast and colors.
-Other sources of light, such as ceiling lights or lamps, can do all of the above.
+To help your eyes, bias lighting is placed behind your screen to establish a brighter field of view so your eyes aren’t constantly trying to find a balance between light and dark.
+Bias lighting illuminates a room without creating glare, reflections on your screen, or affecting how you see contrast and colors.
+Other sources of light, such as ceiling lights or lamps, can cause glares and reflections due to the light shining directly onto the television screen or computer monitor.

 If light is shining onto your screen, there’s going to be a noticeable difference in how the picture appears.
-Colors won’t be as vivid, and the screen might be hazy.
+Colors won’t be as vivid and the screen might be hazy.
 In an attempt to remedy the situation, you could adjust the brightness and contrast.
-However, these adjustments will decrease the life span of the bulb or LEDs in your screen.
-The adjustments will also result in increased energy consumption along with a higher electric bill.
+However, these adjustments will decrease the lifespan of your screen and result in increased energy consumption.

 Adding light behind your screen instead of in front of it will eliminate any color or contrast issues.
 Dark scenes or colors will look richer against a white illuminated background.
 The picture below demonstrates how dark colors are lost against a dark background.

-While there are many options to use for TV backlighting, we recommend LED strips lights.
+While there are many options to use for bias lighting, also known as, TV and computer monitor backlighting, formally known as bias lighting, we recommend LED strip lights.
 Peel-and-stick backings allow for easy installation.
-You can control their brightness, and the correct color temperatures and CRIs are available.

-In order to make your screen look its best, you should also choose bias lighting with a high color-rendering index (CRI).
+To make your screen look its best, you should also choose bias lighting with a high color-rendering index (CRI).
 CRI refers to how accurately a light source reveals the true colors of objects, people, and surroundings and involves a distinct testing method with comparisons to incandescent light or daylight.
-A light source with a CRI close to 100 shows colors very similarly to how daylight or incandescent light shows those same colors.
+A light source with a CRI close to 100 shows colors very similar to how daylight or incandescent light shows those same colors.
 To get the best picture, you’ll want bias lighting with a CRI as close as possible to 100.

-The strip lights listed above have peel-and-stick adhesive backings and can be cut or ordered in lengths to fit every screen size; strips are marked with designated cut lines.
-If you don’t order a kit, you will need a power supply and can purchase a controller with remote for dimming.
+The strip lights listed above have peel-and-stick adhesive backings and can be cut or ordered in lengths to fit every screen size.
+Strips are marked with designated cut lines to make customizing your strips easy!
+If you don’t order a kit, you will need a power supply and can purchase a controller with a remote for dimming.

 1. Cut your LED strip lights into lengths that fit the back of your screen.
-Because we offer different lengths, you might be able to order separate strips that will fit all four sides of your screen.
+Depending on the distance of your TV or monitor from the wall, it may not be necessary to cover all four sides of the display.

 2. Peel away the protective paper from one end of the strip, and attach a connector.